 The Bank for International Settlements breaks down the volume of cross-order deposits by currency, and the dollar dominates, with more than $16 trillion outstanding.

-These deposits, mostly the collateral for international transactions in goods, services, and securities, amount to a $16 trillion low-interest or interest-free loan to the United States.
-For example, an importer in Wisconsin who wants to buy widgets from Wuhan, China establishes a line of credit with a bank.
-The widget manufacturer’s bank verifies that the importer in Wisconsin has funds to back up an order, and it issues a credit line to the manufacturer.
+These deposits, mostly the collateral for international transactions in goods, services and securities, amount to a $16 trillion low-interest or interest-free loan to the United States.
+An importer in Wisconsin who wants to buy widgets from Wuhan, China establishes a line of credit with a bank, for example.
+The widget manufacturer’s bank verifies that the importer in Wisconsin has funds to back up an order, and issues a credit line to the manufacturer.
 After a number of months the widgets are manufactured, shipped, and delivered to the importer, at which point the importer’s bank remits funds to the manufacturer’s bank.
 The cost of the widgets is tied up in working capital for months.
-Smart logistics and the Internet of Things can verify every purchase of raw materials, every movement to a warehouse, and then to a shipping container, a port, and a truck en route to final delivery.
-Production, warehousing, and shipment become completely transparent, so that lenders can finance each stage of the process without requiring large bank deposits as security.
+Smart logistics and the Internet of Things can verify every purchase of raw materials, every movement to a warehouse, and then to a shipping container, a port, and a truck end route to final delivery.
+Production, warehousing and shipment become completely transparent, so that lenders can finance each stage of the process without requiring large bank deposits as security.
 The amount of working capital in the system will shrink drastically.

-In addition, foreigners own about $8 trillion of US treasury securities, most of which are held by foreign central banks as currency reserves.
-Together with the transaction balances in the banking system, total overseas dollar holdings amount to more than $22 trillion, or more than a full year of the United States’ gross domestic product.
+In addition, foreigners own about $8 trillion of US Treasury securities, most of which are held by foreign central banks as currency reserves.
+Together with the transactions balances in the banking system, total overseas dollar holdings amount to more than $22 trillion, or more than a full year of America’s Gross Domestic Product.

-America’s dependence on the foreign credit made possible by the dollar’s reserve role has risen sharply relative to the size of its economy, from about 20 percent of GDP in 1978 to 110 percent of GDP today.
-Countries hold reserves against the eventuality that an economic shock of some kind may require the central bank to lend funds that can be used to make international payments.
-At present, about four-fifths of international trade is conducted in US dollars, and about three-fifths of central bank reserves are held in US dollars.17 The advent of smart logistics and digital payments systems will shift transactions in world trade to the currencies of countries that do the most trade, starting with China and its digital yuan.
-Central banks will hold fewer reserves in dollars.
+America’s dependence on the foreign credit made possible by the dollar’s reserve role has risen sharply relative to the size of its economy, from about 20% of GDP in 1978 to 110% of GDP today.
+Countries hold reserves against the eventuality that an economic of shock of some kind may require the central bank to lend funds that can be used to make international payments.
+At present about four-fifths of international trade is conducted in US dollars, and about three-fifths of central bank reserves are held in dollars.17 The advent of smart logistics and digital payments systems will shift transactions in world trade to the currencies of countries that do the most trade, starting with China and its digital yuan.
+Central banks will hold less reserves in dollars.

-A trend toward a reduced use of the dollar is already evident.
-As the World Economic Forum wrote in May 2021:
+A trend towards reduced use of the dollar is already evident.
+The World Economic Forum wrote in May 2021:

 The share of US dollar reserves held by central banks fell to 59 percent—its lowest level in 25 years—during the fourth quarter of 2020, according to the IMF’s Currency Composition of Official Foreign Exchange Reserves (COFER) survey.
 Some analysts say this partly reflects the declining role of the US dollar in the global economy, in the face of competition from other currencies used by central banks for international transactions.
 If the shifts in central bank reserves are large enough, they can affect currency and bond markets.18

-Overseas bank deposits denominated in US dollars are typically invested in liquid US securities, including US treasuries, corporate bonds, and federal agency bonds (mainly mortgage-backed securities).
+Overseas bank deposits denominated in U.S. dollars typically are invested in liquid US securities, including U.S. Treasuries, Corporate Bonds, Federal Agency bonds (mainly mortgage-backed securities).
 Banks do not typically buy stocks for their portfolios because risk capital requirements are prohibitive.
-The chart below shows the cumulative foreign purchases of US securities by foreigners since 1978 as reported by the US Treasury.
+The chart below shows the cumulative foreign purchases of U.S. securities by foreigners since 1978 as reported by the U.S. Treasury.
 The total of about $13 trillion is roughly equal to America’s net foreign investment position.

-A substantial reduction in offshore dollar deposits owing to structural changes in the financing of world trade would cause a corresponding reduction in foreign holdings of US securities.
-Given the size of the US federal deficit, such a reduction in demand for US securities could be painful.
-The United States stock market now trades at nearly thirty times earnings, a multiple not seen since 2000, before a long and painful correction.
+A substantial reduction in offshore dollar deposits due to structural changes in the financing of world trade would cause a corresponding reduction in foreign holdings of U.S. securities.
+Given the size of the U.S. federal deficit, such a reduction in demand for U.S. securities could be painful.
+The United States stock market now trades at nearly 30 times earnings, a multiple not seen since 2000, before a long and painful correction.
 The lofty valuation of the US equity market is driven by the longest period of negative real interest rates in US history.
-If the dollar’s reserve status is compromised, the United States will no longer be able to borrow at negative real rates, and rising bond yields will put pressure on equity markets, depressing the value of the US stock market and reducing the value of pension and retirement funds.
+If the dollar’s reserve status is compromised, the United States no longer will be able to borrow at negative real rates, and rising bond yields will put pressure on equity markets, depressing the value of the US stock market and reducing the value of pension and retirement funds.

-At current projections, the US Treasury now has to finance a federal deficit roughly equal to 10 percent of US GDP.
-During the past year, the Federal Reserve and US commercial banks have financed virtually all the issuance of US Treasury securities.
-The decline of the dollar’s reserve-currency role means that foreign central banks would stop investing in US Treasury securities and liquidate a considerable portion of the Treasury securities they presently own.
-That would force the Federal Reserve to buy even more Treasury securities (“monetize the debt,” by creating currency with which to buy these securities), leading to aggravated inflation, or, as an alternative, to raise interest rates high enough to attract the world’s capital to US Treasury securities.
+At current projections, the U.S. Treasury now has to finance a federal deficit roughly equal to 10 percent of U.S. GDP.
+During the past year, the Federal Reserve and U.S. commercial banks have financed virtually all the issuance of U.S. Treasury securities.
+The decline of the dollar’s reserve-currency role means that foreign central banks would stop investing in U.S. Treasury securities, and liquidate a considerable portion of the Treasury securities they presently own.
+That would force the Federal Reserve to buy even more Treasury securities (“monetize the debt” by creating currency with which to buy these securities), leading to aggravated inflation, or, as an alternative, to raise interest rates high enough to attract the world’s capital into U.S. Treasury securities.

 What Should the United States Do?

 The United States has faced technological challenges in the past.
-The Eisenhower and Kennedy administrations responded to Russia’s launch of Sputnik in 1957 and Yuri Gagarin’s first manned space flight in 1961 with the promise to land a spaceship on the moon by the end of the 1960s.
-The Carter and Reagan administrations responded to Russia’s military buildup in Europe and Russian advances in anti-aircraft rocketry with decisive advances in military technologies and the promise of a missile shield under the Strategic Defense Initiative.
+The Eisenhower and Kennedy Administrations responded to Russia’s launch of Sputnik in 1957 and Yuri Gagarin’s first manned space flight in 1961 with the promise to land on the moon by the end of the 1960s.
+The Carter and Reagan Administrations responded to Russia’s military buildup in Europe and Russian advances in anti-aircraft rocketry with decisive advances in military technologies and the promise of a missile shield under the Strategic Defense Initiative.
 The United States achieved a degree of technological superiority unprecedented in the history of modern warfare.

-America also invented the digital age.
-Defense Department funding, mainly through the great corporate laboratories at AT&T, General Electric, RCA, IBM, and others led to the internet, CMOS mass manufacturing of powerful computer chips, plasma, and LED displays, the semiconductor laser and its application to optical networks, the Graphic User Interface, and countless other game-changing technologies.
+We also invented the digital age.
+Defense Department funding mainly through the great corporate laboratories at AT&T, General Electric, RCA, IBM and others led to the Internet, CMOS mass-manufacturing of powerful computer chips, plasma and LED displays, the semiconductor laser and its application to optical networks, the Graphic User Interface, and countless other game-changing technologies.
 It is no exaggeration to say that all the key inventions that together comprised the Digital Revolution began at the Defense Advanced Research Projects Agency.

-During the Reagan years, federal R&D funding rose to 1.4 percent of GDP.
+During the Reagan years federal R&D funding rose to 1.4 percent of GDP.
 It now stands at roughly half that level.
 We need to regain that level of support for basic research, but we have to do it in the right way.
-Both political parties want to sustain US competitiveness by means of funding university research laboratories through the National Science Foundation.
+Both political parties want to sustain American competitiveness by means of funding university research laboratories through the National Science Foundation.
 That is not enough.
-If academic scientists publish their research in academic journals but entrepreneurs fail to turn this research into new products, the benefit of the research will accrue to whoever reads the academic journals—for example, China.
+If academic scientists publish their research in academic journals but entrepreneurs fail to turn this research into new products, the benefit of the research will accrue to whomever reads the academic journals–for example, China.

-For the past twenty years, US corporations have shifted away from capital-intensive manufacturing industries toward “capital light” software and services.
+For the past twenty years, U.S. corporations have shifted away from capital-intensive manufacturing industries, towards “capital light” software and services.
 At the same time, our Asian competitors have increased the capital intensity of their economies.
-The capital intensity (the ratio of total assets to earnings before interest and taxes) of the S&P 500 Index stock index has changed little.
+The capital intensity (the ratio of total assets to earnings before interest and taxes) of the S&P 500 Index stock index has changed little during the past twenty years.
 During the same period, the capital intensity of the components of China’s Shanghai Composite Index has nearly tripled.
 South Korea’s KOSPI stock index shows a capital intensity roughly equal to China’s.

-Asian industry is more capital-intensive because Asian governments subsidize capital-intensive industry.
+Asian industry is more capital intensive because Asian governments subsidize capital-intensive industry.
 Taiwan Semiconductor Manufacturing Corporation became the world’s dominant fabricator of computer chips because Morris Chang, then the chief engineer at Texas Instruments, persuaded the Taiwanese government to subsidize his startup in 1987.
-The United States offers some tax subsidies for R&D, but American subsidies are less than half the international level.
-The US taxes capital income at an all-in rate of 34 percent, according to the Tax Foundation, compared to a rate of 27 percent for South Korea.20 The tax system should support capital-intensive investment and R&D. The Trump administration’s corporate tax cut in 2018 reduced the headline corporate tax rate, a measure much favored by corporate lobbyists and Republican think tanks, but its economic benefit was modest.
-US business used the additional cash flow from the tax cut to buy back stocks, so that equity buybacks in 2019 exceeded capital investment for the first time since 2008.21
+The United States offers some tax subsidies for R&D, but American subsidizes are less than half the international level.
+The U.S. taxes capital income at an all-in rate of 34%, according to the Tax Foundation, compared to a rate of 27% for South Korea.20 The tax system should support capital-intensive investment and R&D. The Trump Administration’s corporate tax cut in 2018 reduced the headline corporate tax rate, a measure much favored by corporate lobbyists and Republican think tanks, but its economic benefit was modest.
+U.S. business used the additional cash flow from the tax cut to buy back stocks, such that equity buybacks in 2019 exceeded capital investment for the first time since 2008.21

 Manufacturing has been out of fashion in the US as much of it migrated offshore in search for lower costs.
 But technology, particularly artificial intelligence, is changing that calculation for high-tech industries that can use extensive robotics.
 This change makes manufacturing closer to home practical for some industries and creates a competitive advantage by allowing a much more nimble business compared with relying on offshore production.22